-Chemotherapy, radiotherapy and other procedures like laser treatment or stents can be used to treat advanced oesophageal cancer.
-These links take you to a section of information on each and how they are used in oesophageal cancer.
+Doctors use chemotherapy, radiotherapy and other procedures like laser treatment or stents to treat advanced oesophageal cancer.
+These links take you to a section of information on each treatment and how they are used in oesophageal cancer.
 Shrinking the cancer stops it blocking the oesophagus or pressing on other body tissues and so can relieve symptoms.

 It is quite common for people with advanced cancer of the food pipe to have increasing trouble swallowing.
 There are local treatments to help with these swallowing difficulties.
-They cut or burn away part of the tumour so that there is more space in your food pipe.
-There is a little information further down the page about treatment for difficulty swallowing, and more in depth information on other pages in this section.
+Doctors can cut or burn away part of the tumour so that there is more space in your food pipe.
+There is some information further down the page about treatment for difficulty swallowing, and more in depth information on other pages in this section.

 What your doctor takes into account when deciding treatment